 - Parentline - support for parents, grandparents and carers

 If COVID-19 has triggered past traumatic events for you or a loved one, please seek help.
 It’s important to us that you are aware of the services available to you and that you feel supported during these times of uncertainty.
-The below services can support you with managing your trauma.

 Support for Domestic and Family Violence

 This is a difficult time for many people.
 If you find you are struggling, don’t suffer alone — reach out for support.
-Often talking about an issue at home can reduce some of the impact it is having on you.
+Often talking about an issue at home can reduce some of the impacts it is having on you.

 - If you or someone else is in danger call 000